Planning, Design, and Administration of Three Total Rehabs

 Walker worked closely with the City to develop concepts and renderings for the programmable architectural lighting on the structures’ facades.
 Creative wayfinding features were incorporated into exterior facade lighting for each level of parking and the interiors were themed with local art group installations representing the City of Lansing’s automotive history and abundant natural resources.
 Color coding for each level was purposely identical in all three structures.
 A large wraparound mural covering an eight-story stair tower creates a sense of place and amplified the visitor experience.

 Aesthetic upgrades were added to vehicle and pedestrian entrances.
-A 40-foot mural-sized display is planned to be mounted on a stair tower of one of the ramps to share parking system messages and general downtown event information.
+A 40-foot mural-sized display on one of the ramps will share parking system messages and general downtown event information.
 The City partnered with Lansing Arts Council to propose programming for this large display that will highlight the work of young local artists.
-They also led a competition to create a placemaking-themed lighting design that would help create an identity for this developing area of the city.
+They also led a competition to create a themed lighting design that would help the structures “stand out” and define the areas they serve.

 Minimize Disruption, Maximize Communication